Srikanta2004/quickcart-microservices/README.md

-# QuickCart – E-Commerce Backend (Microservices)
+# QuickCart – Microservices E-Commerce Backend

-QuickCart is a backend e-commerce project I built to understand how real-world backend systems are designed using Spring Boot microservices.
-The focus of this project is clean service separation, secure authentication, and building reliable REST APIs.
+QuickCart is a Spring Boot–based e-commerce backend built using a microservices architecture.
+The project focuses on clean service separation, secure authentication, and well-structured REST APIs.

-## Why I built this
-I wanted hands-on experience with designing a microservices-based backend, implementing authentication and security properly, working with databases, and integrating external APIs.
-This project helped me understand how independent services work together in a scalable system.

-## What the system does
-- Manages users, products, carts, and orders
+What it includes
+- User, Product, Cart, and Order microservices
-- Supports secure authentication using Spring Security and OAuth2
+- Spring Security with OAuth2 authentication
-- Stores data in MySQL using JPA/Hibernate
+- MySQL database with JPA/Hibernate
-- Exposes REST APIs that can be tested using Swagger UI
+- REST APIs documented using Swagger UI
-- Integrates external product data using the FakeStore API

-## Services in this project
-- **User Service** – Handles user registration, login, and OAuth2 authentication
-- **Product Service** – Manages product information and integrates the FakeStore API
+- External product integration via FakeStore API
-- **Cart Service** – Handles cart operations for users
-- **Order Service** – Manages order creation and checkout logic

-Each service runs independently and follows proper separation of concerns.

-## Tech stack used
+Tech stack
-- Java
-- Spring Boot
-- Spring Security & OAuth2
+Java  Spring Boot  Spring Security  OAuth2  MySQL  JPA  Swagger  REST APIs
-- MySQL
-- JPA / Hibernate
-- Swagger UI
-- REST APIs

-## Security notes
-Authentication is implemented using Spring Security.
-OAuth2 is used for social login.
-Sensitive credentials are not included in the repository and are configured locally.

-## Running the project
+Running the project
 1. Clone the repository
 2. Configure database and OAuth credentials locally
-3. Run each microservice separately
+3. Run each microservice independently
-4. Use Swagger UI or Postman to test the APIs
+4. Test APIs using Swagger UI or Postman

-## What I learned
-- How microservices differ from monolithic applications
-- How authentication works in real backend systems
-- Structuring Spring Boot applications cleanly
-- Writing APIs that are easy to understand and maintain

-## Future improvements
-- Add an API Gateway
-- Introduce service discovery
-- Implement payment handling
-- Containerize services using Docker
+Notes
+Sensitive configuration values are excluded from the repository and managed locally.

-## About the project
+## About
-This project was designed and built independently as part of my backend learning journey.
+Built independently to gain hands-on experience with backend development and microservices.